EndOverdosing/PWA-Generator/readme.md

 1.  **Push to Git:** Push your project to a Git repository (GitHub, GitLab, Bitbucket).
 2.  **Import Project:** Go to your [Vercel Dashboard](https://vercel.com/dashboard) and select "Add New Project."
 Import your Git repository.
 3.  **Automatic Deployment:** Vercel will automatically detect the `vercel.json` configuration and the serverless function in the `api/` directory.
 It will build and deploy your application.
-4.  **Live URL:** Once deployed, Vercel will provide you with a live URL where your PWA Forge is accessible.
+4.  **Live URL:** Once deployed, Vercel will provide you with a live URL where your PWA-Generator is accessible.

 ## 📝 Usage